Community learning and skills service

 The community learning and skills service are pleased to bring you the new list of courses starting September 2020.
 You can also find the list and regular updates on their Facebook page.
 More detailed information about each course is available if you would like to contact one of the community learning development workers - phone numbers and emails can be found on page 5 of the prospectus.

 We will be taking phone enrolments in August but if you would rather meet us in person, we will be offering face-to-face enrolment sessions at the beginning of September - just turn up during the advertised times (see page 4 of the Prospectus) and we will be pleased to help you with your choices.

-You will need to have access to technology and the internet in order to follow the course online and to take part in video conferencing using Zoom.
+For our flexible online courses (see page 20 of the Prospectus) you will need to have access to technology and the internet.
 If you feel you need help with this, please discuss with your contact development worker.